So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 Ashwagandha also stimulates the thyroid glands, so if you have a thyroid condition, talk to your doctor before taking it.

-It would be unlikely for this to happen, and unfortunate, since it is so useful, but you would need to stop taking it at that point.
+It would be a shame if this happened to you, since it’s so useful, but you’d need to stop taking it at that point.

 Ashwagandha Supplements – It’s a Jungle out there!